diogoaraujogit/pp-challenge/README.md

 #### `Run Local`
-You will not be able to run the application correctly because it needs a specific API link in the .env file to receive the data.
-But if you want to run anyway, just follow the steps below.
+You will not be able to run this application correctly because it needs a specific API link in the .env file to receive the data.
+But if you want to run it anyway, just follow the steps below.

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.